The Legacy of Charles Babbage: Father of Computer

 The Computer Invented Year – Exploring the Roots

-Charles Babbage: Discoverer of the Computer, its Origin & Concepts
+Charles Babbage: Discoverer & father of Computer, its Origin & Concepts

-Charles Babbage, a name written from the pages of technological history turned into a visionary scientist, engineer, and artist of the nineteenth century.
-Born on December 26, 1791, in London, England, Babbage’s ongoing effect comes from his groundbreaking advances in computing.
+Charles Babbage, a name written from the pages of technological history, turned into a visionary scientist, engineer, and artist of the nineteenth century.
+Known as the Father of Computer, Babbage was born on December 26, 1791, in London, England.
+The Father of Computer’s ongoing effect comes from his groundbreaking advances in computing.
+As the Father of Computer, Babbage envisioned and laid the foundations for machines that could perform complex calculations, revolutionizing technology.
+His legacy as the Father of Computer continues to inspire the world of computing today.

 Explanation of Babbage’s Ideas and Designs that Laid the Foundation for Computers